bgin/Radar_ElectroOptical_Simulation/README.md

 with targets and environment.
 T-Matrix models(by Mishchenko and by Xu) will be used to compute scattering coefficients returned by single particles and ensemble of particles.
-Large scatterers (targets) will be modelled as a OBJ format files and later converted to format used by MGL-FastRCS program.
-Near, far fields and RCS will be computed by MGL-FastRCS program (FDTD method).
+Target's RCS will be computed by the MoM programs.
 Atmospheric quantities and wind will be based on WRF modules and WRF output files.
 Work in progress...